dgraph-io/flock/tutorial/Readme.md

 ```sh
 $ docker-compose up
 ```

 ---

 ## Welcome to Dgraph.
-The docker compose setup runs Dgraph servers and fetches the data from twitter stream and stores them in Dgraph.
-Here's where you'll see that modeling your data with a GraphDB differs from SQl and NO-SQL databases, welcome to relationship first approach with Dgraph!
-Using Flock, here's how the data from the twitter stream is modeled.
+The docker compose setup runs Dgraph servers and fetches the data from twitter stream and stores it in Dgraph.

-**TODO: Illustration required to showcase the Model of twitter stream in Dgraph.**

 Graph databases store data by retaining its connected representation.
-This lets you discover connections and relationships which are not possible with SQL or NO-SQL databases.
+This lets you discover connections through relationships which are not possible with SQL or NO-SQL databases.
 Imagining and modeling the real world data in its natural connected form is more intuitive than trying hard to squeeze it in a tabular format as rows and tables.
-The denormalized modeling of NO-SQL databases are even less effective than SQL.
-These inherent capabilities of a GraphDB combined with ease of use, performance and scalability of Dgraph let's you model easily, develop applications faster and discover relationships which could empower one to have feature sets which were not possible before in real time.
+The denormalized modeling of NO-SQL databases are even less effective than SQL when it comes to managing connected data.
+These inherent capabilities of a GraphDB combined with ease of use, performance and scalability of Dgraph let's you model easily, develop applications faster and discover relationships which could empower one to have feature sets which were previously not possible in real time.

----
-## Terminologies
-- Predicates
-- Mutation
-- Facets

 ---